qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Choose the |labelplacement| :guilabel:`Placement` tab for configuring label placement and labeling priority.
-Note that the placement options differ according to the type of vector layer, namely point, line or polygon.
+Note that the placement options differ according to the type of vector layer, namely point, line or polygon, and are affected by the global :ref:`PAL setting <automated_placement>`.

 .. _cartographic: